Innovation is anything but business as usual. Here’s a step-by-step guide to launching a patent incentive program to promote innovation.

-Let the company retain the sole right to delete, suspend, discontinue or revise any of all provisions in the company ‘Patent Reward Program’ at any time, for any reason, with or without notice.
+Let the company retain the sole right to delete, suspend, discontinue or revise any of all provisions in the company ‘Patent Incentive Program’ at any time, for any reason, with or without notice.
 Consider posting the latest policy on the company intranet.
 The company patent committee must have the sole discretion to choose the ideas for filing as patents, choose which countries to file into, and to abandon patent applications when deemed warranted.

 Remind your employees about the existence of the company patent program with an orientation at hiring and follow-up training.
 Patentable ideas are among the company’s most sensitive information, and everyone must treat them with the utmost confidentiality.